VRConservation/fbabook/_sources/chapters/intro.md

 We will be adding new chapters when they are ready.
 Please check back regularly!

 - **Funding Analysis**.
-Examines funding distribution to date of the CAL FIRE Business and Workforce Development Grants Program.
+Examines funding distribution for the CAL FIRE Business and Workforce Development Grants Program.
 - **Program Design**.
 How to create a program or strategy for your organization/business.
 - **Proposals**.
-A startup guide for project design and writing proposal.
+A startup guide for project design and writing proposals.
 - **Measuring Success**.
 Monitoring and evaluation of your program and projects.
 Testing assumptions inherent in your theory of change.
 - **CEQA**.
-Overview of the California Environmental Quality Act and how it applies to forest based business/organization projects.
+Overview of the California Environmental Quality Act and its application to forest-based business/organization projects.
 - **Scale**.
 Scaling forest business and organizational reach and impact.
 - **Cases**.
 Case studies of successful business and workforce development in California's forest health sector.